songz/cordova-plugin-opentok/sampleCode/README.md

 3. Replace `js/index.js` in your project with `index.js` in this folder.
 4. Compile and run our iOS app in your device.

-## Steam your iOS video into your site
+## Steam video from your device into your site
 1. Put `helloWorld.html` in your local server.
-2. Open `hellWorld.html` from your server and you should be able to see video from your device.
+2. Open `hellWorld.html` from your computer's browser and you should be able to see video from your device.

 ### Have Fun!